-Before the COVID-19 pandemic, teachers in many countries, especially in Sub-Saharan Africa (1 in 3) and Southern Asia (1 in 4), lacked the minimum required qualifications and training.6 Changes brought forth by the pandemic, including widespread digitalization and increasing inequality, have further underscored the need to transform teaching and to better train and support education personnel.
-This transformation is needed to a variety of situations and challenges, such as climate change, displacement and conflict, to work closely with parents, communities and other sectors, and to contextualize and adapt teaching to the learners' needs.
+Before the COVID-19 pandemic, teachers in many countries, especially in Sub-Saharan Africa (1 in 3) and Southern Asia (1 in 4), lacked the minimum required qualifications and training.6 Furthermore, gender imbalances prevail in the profession: at global level, female teachers are a high percentage in early childhood through primary levels, while male teachers dominate secondary and tertiary education, especially in areas related to science and technology.7 Changes brought forth by the pandemic, including widespread digitalization and increasing inequality, have further underscored the need to transform teaching and to better train and support education personnel.
+This transformation is needed so that in collaboration with parents, communities and other social service sectors, learning and teaching can be adapted to a variety of situations and challenges, such as including climate change, displacement and conflict.
 The digital transformation and the use of technologies hold promise for expanding education access and enriching provision for more learners.
-Yet, lack of access to such technologies and requisite infrastructure, and a dearth of skills for their use by leaners and teachers remains an important obstacle for unlocking their potential.
+Yet, lack of access to such technologies and requisite infrastructure, and a dearth of skills for their use by leaners and teachers, remain important obstacles for unlocking their potential.
 The role of the teachers has also expanded from knowledge providers to knowledge producers and sense-makers of complex realities.
-Today teachers are called to facilitate learning but also to help students develop a sense of belonging and responsibility for the world.
-Thus, teacher professional development needs to include topics such as health, sustainability, global citizenship and "21st century skills".7
+Today, teachers are called to facilitate learning but also to help students develop a sense of belonging and responsibility for the world.
+Thus, teacher professional development needs to include topics such as health, gender transformative pedagogies and teaching for climate action, sustainability, global citizenship and "21st century skills".8

-Another key obstacle in developing quality teachers is working conditions and remuneration, which deter youth from entering the profession and in-service teachers from remaining in it.
+Another key obstacle in forming quality teachers is their working conditions and remuneration, which deter youth from entering the profession and in-service teachers from remaining in it.
 Teacher wages remain comparatively low in many countries, and in crisis-affected areas, teachers are often paid late or not at all.
-Many teachers face violence and harassment, as well as burn-out and stress linked to the demands of growing portfolios of duties that range from instruction to health to pastoral care.
+Many teachers, especially women, face violence and harassment, as well as burn-out and stress linked to the demands of growing portfolios of duties that range from instruction to health to pastoral care.
 The active participation of teaching personnel and their representative organizations in the development of short, medium-term, and long-run strategies to support educational transformation is crucial to ensure that their expert perspective and professional needs are considered, alongside those of learners and society at large.

-Accelerating progress toward SDG 4 and transforming education is only possible when all education personnel are professionalized, trained, motivated, and supported - in all settings, including crises and refugee contexts, and at all levels of education from early childhood to TVET, adult and higher education.
-This requires the recognition and funding of education as a public good, and appropriate policies that recognize teaching as a collaborative endeavor performed by professionals who can contribute to the production of knowledge that will support future transformations in education.
-(UNESCO, ILO, UNICEF and Education International, 2021)8.
+Accelerating progress toward SDG 4 and transforming education is only possible when all education personnel are professionalized, trained, motivated, and supported - in all settings including in emergencies, crisis, conflict, and refugee contexts, and at all levels of education from early childhood to TVET, adult and higher education.
+This requires the recognition and funding of education as a public good, and appropriate policies that recognize teaching as a collaborative endeavor performed by